mattvr/syrinj/README.md

 ---
 ####*Notes:*

-The annotations are evaluated in `ExtendedMonoBehaviour.Awake()`, so don't forget to call `base.Awake()` if you override Unity's `Awake()` functionality.
+* The annotations are evaluated in `ExtendedMonoBehaviour.Awake()`, so don't forget to call `base.Awake()` if you override Unity's `Awake()` functionality.

-If you don't wish to use the `ExtendedMonoBehaviour` class, you just need to call:
+* If you don't wish to use the `ExtendedMonoBehaviour` class, you just need to call:

 ```csharp
 new MonoBehaviourInjector(this).Inject()
 ```

 from your MonoBehaviour (replace `this` with `myMonoBehaviour` if called externally) when you want the annotations to be evaluated.

+* The Provides/Inject attributes are still in development and will not yet function exactly as expected.

 ---